Jack Chanda: National team

 Chanda then sustained a broken leg in a league match against Strike Rovers in April 1986 which ruled him out of action for the rest of the year.
-He made a comeback the following year and was recalled to the national team, making a substitute appearance when Zambia beat Uganda 5-0 in an Olympic Games qualifier in Lusaka in November 1987.
-It turned out to be his last game for Zambia as he was left out of that year’s CECAFA Cup squad.
+He made a comeback the following year and was recalled to the national team, making a substitute appearance when Zambia beat Uganda 5–0 in an Olympic Games qualifier in Lusaka in November 1987.
+It turned out to be his last game for Zambia as he was left out of that year's CECAFA Cup squad.

 Coaching career

 Chanda obtained his coaching diploma in West Germany and when title winning coach Bizwell Phiri left to take up a job in South Africa early in the 1988 season, Chanda was named Warriors coach.
 Warriors however lost their league crown to Nkana.

-The following season, Warriors won the Challenge Cup, lost the Independence Cup final to Nkana but beat the same team 2-0 to win the Champion of Champions trophy a few weeks later.
+The following season, Warriors won the Challenge Cup, lost the Independence Cup final to Nkana but beat the same team 2–0 to win the Champion of Champions trophy a few weeks later.
 Warriors league performances continued to slip as they finished in the second half of the table in 9th place.
 Disaster struck for Warriors in 1990 when they were demoted from the Super League.

-Chanda was relieved of his duties the following season and re-assigned to another Zambian Super League team Railway Express FC who shared the same sponsors as Warriors.
+Chanda was relieved of his duties the following season and reassigned to another Zambian Super League team Railway Express FC who shared the same sponsors as Warriors.
 He however was not happy at Express and moved to Botswana halfway through the season to take over as coach at Notwane.